 Figure 1.
-Junctionless nanowire transistors (JNTs) as chemo-/biosensors. (a) Schematic presentation of a JNT sensor fabricated on a SOI wafer. (b) Optical microscopy image of an SOI chip with nine groups of different JNT sensor together with an SEM top views and a TEM cross-sectional view of individual devices having 1, 3, or 20 nanowires of different lengths (0.5 and 1 m) and widths (10, 20, 30, and 50 nm).
+Junctionless nanowire transistors (JNTs) as chemo-/biosensors. (a) Schematic presentation of a JNT sensor fabricated on an SOI wafer. (b) Optical microscopy image of an SOI chip with nine groups of different JNT sensors together with an SEM top views and a TEM cross-sectional view of individual devices having 1, 3, or 20 nanowires of different lengths (0.5 and 1 m) and widths (10, 20, 30, and 50 nm).

 2.1 Fabrication of Junctionless Si NW Devices